 Important note: Telemedicine services and/or Teladoc® should not be used in place of emergency care or urgent care.

 Mental Health Services for Essential Workers

-If you are an essential worker and you have paid or received a bill for in-network outpatient mental health services during the coronavirus (COVID-19) state of emergency, please call the Member Services number on your Healthfirst Member ID card.
+If you are an essential worker and you have paid or received a bill for in-network outpatient mental health services for dates of service listed above, please call the Member Services phone number on your Member ID card.

 Who should get tested for COVID to see if they are currently infected?

 Free and convenient testing sites for COVID/coronavirus are available (on a walk-in basis, with no appointment necessary Get tested if you:

 - Have COVID-19 symptoms like fever, cough, shortness of breath or loss of taste or smell

 - Have been in close contact with someone who tests positive

 - Work in a nursing home, shelter or adult care facility, or as a first responder or health care worker

 I am currently ill with symptoms consistent with COVID.
 Should I be tested?